SheethalShobi/UST-Documentation-DevOps/TRANSFORMERS.md

 # Transformers in Deep Learning

 ## Introduction
-Transformers are a type of neural network architecture that transforms or changes an input sequence into an output sequence.
-They do this by learning context and tracking relationships between sequence components.
-For example, consider this input sequence:
+- Transformers are a type of neural network architecture that transforms or changes an input sequence into an output sequence.
+- They do this by learning context and tracking relationships between sequence components.

-Early deep learning models for natural language processing (NLP) tried to predict the next word based on the previous one.
+- Early deep learning models for natural language processing (NLP) tried to predict the next word based on the previous one.

-For example, your phone’s autocomplete suggests words based on frequent word pairs, like I am fine.
+- For example, your phone’s autocomplete suggests words based on frequent word pairs, like I am fine.

-Early machine learning (ML) models worked the same way, mapping word pair frequencies to guess the next word.
+- Early machine learning (ML) models worked the same way, mapping word pair frequencies to guess the next word.
 But they couldn’t retain context for long inputs.

-For instance, they couldn’t generate a meaningful paragraph because they lost the link between the first and last sentence.
-To say I am from Italy.
-I like horse riding.
-I speak Italian., the model needed to connect Italy with Italian, which older models couldn’t do.
+- For instance, they couldn’t generate a meaningful paragraph because they lost the link between the first and last sentence.

-Transformer models solved this problem by handling long-range dependencies in text.
+- Transformer models solved this problem by handling long-range dependencies in text.

 They can: